WhiteSymmetry/kececilayout/paper/paper.md

 # The Keçeci Layout Algorithm

 The Keçeci Layout is fundamentally a sequential algorithm that places nodes one by one according to their given order.
 Its defining characteristic is the combination of linear progression along a primary axis and an alternating, expanding offset along a secondary axis.
-This creates the distinctive zigzag shape [@Kececi2025a].
+This generates the distinctive zigzag shape [@Kececi2025a].
 The algorithm is deterministic: for a given list of nodes and a fixed set of parameters, the resulting layout is always identical [@Kececi2025i].

 ## Algorithmic Principles